This website uses cookies to ensure you get the best experience on our website. Learn more

 In addition to leopard tracking, other activities led by the knowledgeable guides at Okonjima include:

 • Nature drives: There are over 40 mammal species on the reserve and many more birds.
-Guests will see many of these while out tracking leopard, or other species but if you stay more than a night or two you can choose to go out without using tracking telemetry and see what you can find.
+Guests will see many of these while out tracking leopard or other species, but if you stay more than a night or two you can choose to go out without using tracking telemetry and see what you can find.

 • Pangolin tracking: This activity has limited availability and is weather dependent.
-Departing after dark, guests have the opportunity to track tagged ground pangolin following it at a discreet distance on foot.
+Departing after dark, guests have the opportunity to track tagged ground pangolin, following it at a discreet distance on foot.
 Good footwear and a flashlight are required.
 Pangolins spend much of their time underground so even with tracked individuals sightings are not guaranteed.

 • Rhino tracking: Okonjima is home to a small population of southern white rhino that are constantly monitored by the reserve's anti-poaching team.
 On this activity, guests can often approach the rhino on foot.

-• AfriCat Carnivore Care Centre: visit some of the reserve’s welfare animals – individuals that cannot be released into the wild.
+• AfriCat Carnivore Care Centre: Here guests may visit some of the reserve's welfare animals – individuals that cannot be released into the wild.
 These animals help with education and provide an insight into the work of the AfriCat Foundation.
-After visiting the welfare animals you’ll head to the information centre to learn about the history of Okonjima and their ongoing work.
+After visiting the welfare animals you'll head to the information centre to learn about the history of Okonjima and their ongoing work.

 • Night drive: As many of Namibia's animals are exclusively nocturnal, this activity offers the chance to head out into the bush after dinner to try and find species that you'd usually miss during the day.

 • Night hide: This activity is exclusive to Bush Camp guests.
 Head out to the hide after dark to see what wildlife passes by.
-In 2022 we spent a couple of hours mesmerised by a brown hyena and a porcupine.

-• Self-guided walking trails: For those who’d like a break from bumping around in a vehicle and would like to stretch their legs, there are several well-marked walking trails within the fenced wilderness area.
-These offer the chance to look at the smaller things and spot some of the reserve's many bird species.
+• Self-guided walking trails: For those who'd like a break from bumping around in a vehicle and would like to stretch their legs, there are several well-marked walking trails within the fenced wilderness area.
+These offer the chance to look at the smaller things and to spot some of the reserve's many bird species.

 Our view